kanselarij-vlaanderen/frontend-valvas/README.md

-# frontend-publieksontsluiting
+# frontend-valvas

-Frontend of the publieksontsluiting application.
+Frontend of the Valvas application.
+See also [app-valvas](https://github.com/kanselarij-vlaanderen/app-valvas).

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.